And the Beat Goes On (Part 2)

 - Pricing authority for making pricing changes for possible price fixing

-- Involvement of leadership, “high-level personnel”, or “substantial authority personnel” or others with authority to negotiate or set prices or approve significant contracts (This is particularly important to antitrust compliance because violations typically are due to the types of decisions that more senior individuals can make, such as agreements, contracts, and pricing decisions.)
+- Involvement of leadership, “high-level personnel,” or “substantial authority personnel,” or others with authority to negotiate or set prices or approve significant contracts (This is particularly important to antitrust compliance because violations typically are due to the types of decisions that more senior individuals can make, such as agreements, contracts, and pricing decisions.)

 The Antitrust guidelines reinforce that cooperating organizations can benefit from the Antitrust Division’s Corporate Leniency Program:

 This is a specific issue in antitrust compliance regarding a business that works with competitors to limit or reduce competition through various activities: bid rigging, price fixing, and market allocation, for example.
-Generally, the first business to come forward to authorities receives the greatest leniency since regulators may not have been able to discover the criminal activity on their own.
+Generally, the first business to come forward to authorities receives the most extraordinary leniency since regulators may not have been able to discover the criminal activity on their own.

-In the end, whether a business’s principal risks are antitrust, bribery, data privacy, harassment, or other compliance topics, the basic expectations for effective compliance management are largely the same, just with greater attention to and controls around the higher risk areas.
+In the end, whether a business’s principal risks are antitrust, bribery, data privacy, harassment, or other compliance topics, the basic expectations for effective compliance management are essentially the same, just with greater attention to and controls around the higher risk areas.

 …and the beat goes on.